To prepare the USB stick, we recommend to use a system where GNU/Linux is

 in the range a-z.
 You should be able to see to which device the USB

-stick was mapped by running the command dmesg after
+stick was mapped by running the command lsblk before

 The procedures described in this section will destroy anything already on the device!
 Make very sure that you use the correct device name for your USB stick.
-If you use the wrong device the result could be that all information on for example a hard disk could be lost.
+If you use the wrong device the result could be that all information on, for example, a hard disk is lost.

-Debian CD and DVD images can now be written directly to a USB stick, which is a very easy way to make a bootable USB stick.
-Simply choose a CD or DVD image (such as the netinst, CD-1, DVD-1, or netboot) that will fit on your USB stick.
-See Section 4.1, “Official Debian GNU/Linux CD/DVD-ROM Sets” to get a CD or DVD image.
+Debian installation images for this architecture are created using the isohybrid technology; that means they can be written directly to a USB stick, which is a very easy way to make an installation media.
+Simply choose an image (such as the netinst, CD or DVD-1) that will fit on your USB stick.
+See Section 4.1, “Official Debian GNU/Linux installation images” to get an installation image.

 for very small USB sticks, only a few megabytes in size, you can download

-directory (at the location mentioned in Section 4.2.1, “Where to Find Installation Images”).
+directory (at the location mentioned in Section 4.2.1, “Where to Find Installation Files”).

-The CD or DVD image you choose should be written directly to the USB stick, overwriting its current contents.
-For example, when using an existing GNU/Linux system, the CD or DVD image file can be written to a USB stick as follows, after having made sure that the stick is unmounted:
+The installation image you choose should be written directly to the USB stick, overwriting its current contents.
+For example, when using an existing GNU/Linux system, the image file can be written to a USB stick as follows, after having made sure that the stick is unmounted:

 Information about how to do this on other operating systems can be found in the Debian CD FAQ.